CDC on Neo4j DBMS

 Neo4j extracts CDC information from the transaction log.
 However, by default the transaction log does not contain information directly usable by CDC.
 For CDC to work, the transaction log need to be enriched with further information.
 This is applied as an extra configuration option to each database.
 As soon as CDC is enabled, the database is ready to answer CDC queries from client applications.

-CDC has three enrichment modes:
+CDC has three working modes:

 • OFF — CDC is disabled (default).